• Gluten-Free Recipes

 Why You'll Love It

 An easy, cheesy pasta bake never goes out of style!
-This is gluten-free comfort food, with sturdy gluten-free penne tucked into a homemade tomato sauce and dressed with plenty of melted cheese.
-It's simple to put together and the oven does most of the work.
+This is pure comfort food, with sturdy gluten free penne tucked into a homemade tomato sauce and dressed with plenty of melted cheese.
+It's simple to put together, and the oven does most of the work.
 What could be better?
 Perfect for cool nights, you'll want to keep this recipe handy.
 Here's why you'll love this cozy baked pasta dish:

 • Cheesy and delicious.
 Two kinds of cheese, but mostly fresh mozzarella, make this dish impossible to resist!
 Fresh mozzarella is soft and melts so beautifully into the sauce that coats the pasta in this pasta bake.

 • Gluten-Free.
-This is a naturally gluten-free meal when you include gluten-free pasta.
+Use gluten-free pasta to make this into a naturally gluten-free meal.
 You can use regular pasta if you don't need to keep gluten-free.

 • Adaptable.
-If you like you can add in baby spinach, sauteed mushrooms, or even ground beef to make this bake a bit heartier.
+If you like, you can add in baby spinach, sauteed mushrooms, or squash to make this bake a bit heartier.

 a close up of pasta bake on a plate with a fork